The Da Vinci Code: Historical inaccuracies

 The earliest appearance of this theory is due to the 13th-century Cistercian monk and chronicler Peter of Vaux de Cernay who reported that Cathars believed that the 'evil' and 'earthly' Jesus Christ had a relationship with Mary Magdalene, described as his concubine (and that the 'good Christ' was incorporeal and existed spiritually in the body of Paul).
 The program The Real Da Vinci Code also cast doubt on the Rosslyn Chapel association with the Grail and on other related stories, such as the alleged landing of Mary Magdalene in France.

 According to The Da Vinci Code, the Roman Emperor Constantine I suppressed Gnosticism because it portrayed Jesus as purely human.
-The novel's argument is as follows: Constantine wanted Christianity to act as a unifying religion for the Roman Empire.
-He thought Christianity would appeal to pagans only if it featured a demigod similar to pagan heroes.
+The novel portrays Constantine as wanting Christianity to act as a unifying religion for the Roman Empire, thinking that Christianity would appeal to pagans only if it featured a demigod similar to pagan heroes.
 According to the Gnostic Gospels, Jesus was merely a human prophet, not a demigod.
-Therefore, to change Jesus' image, Constantine destroyed the Gnostic Gospels and promoted the gospels of Matthew, Mark, Luke, and John, which portray Jesus as divine or semi-divine.

-But Gnosticism did not portray Jesus as merely human.
-All Gnostic writings depict Christ as purely divine, his human body being a mere illusion (see Docetism).
+Therefore, to change Jesus' image, Constantine destroyed the Gnostic Gospels and promoted the gospels of Matthew, Mark, Luke, and John, which portray Jesus as divine or semi-divine; however, most scholars agree that all Gnostic writings depict Christ as purely divine, his human body being a mere illusion (docetism).
 Gnostic sects saw Christ this way because they regarded matter as evil, and therefore believed that a divine spirit would never have taken on a material body.

-Literary criticism
+Literary reception

 The book received both positive and negative reviews from critics, and it has been the subject of negative appraisals concerning its portrayal of history.
 Its writing and historical accuracy were reviewed negatively by The New Yorker, Salon.com, and Maclean's.

+Positive

 Janet Maslin of The New York Times said that one word "concisely conveys the kind of extreme enthusiasm with which this riddle-filled, code-breaking, exhilaratingly brainy thriller can be recommended.
 That word is wow.
 The author is Dan Brown (a name you will want to remember).
 In this gleefully erudite suspense novel, Mr. Brown takes the format he has been developing through three earlier novels and fine-tunes it to blockbuster perfection."
 David Lazarus of The San Francisco Chronicle said, "This story has so many twists—all satisfying, most unexpected—that it would be a sin to reveal too much of the plot in advance.
 Let's just say that if this novel doesn't get your pulse racing, you need to check your meds."
+The book appeared at number 43 on a 2010 list of 101 best books ever written, which was derived from a survey of more than 15,000 Australian readers.